hashicorp/terraform-provider-google/website/docs/r/monitoring_uptime_check_config.html.markdown

   The checker type to use for the check.
 If the monitored resource type is servicedirectory_service, checkerType must be set to VPC_CHECKERS.
   Possible values are: `STATIC_IP_CHECKERS`, `VPC_CHECKERS`.

+* `user_labels` -
+  (Optional)
+  User-supplied key/value data to be used for organizing and identifying the `UptimeCheckConfig` objects.
+The field can contain up to 64 entries.
+Each key and value is limited to 63 Unicode characters or 128 bytes, whichever is smaller.
+Labels and values can contain only lowercase letters, numerals, underscores, and dashes.
+Keys must begin with a letter.

 * `http_check` -
   (Optional)
   Contains information needed to make an HTTP or HTTPS check.